equelin/vmware-powercli-workflows/README.md

 ### Known limitations

-- VM Groups should contains at least to VMs otherwise the script will throw an error if it has to removed a VM from a group with only one VM.
+- VM Groups should contains at least two VMs otherwise the script will throw an error if it has to removed a VM from a group with only one VM.

 ## SPBMFromTag